smart-edge-open/edgeapps/applications/curamedon/curamedon-manager-app/README.md

 should be provided or overriden.
 To install the chart with the release name `manager-app`:

-> helm install -n telemedicine -f values.override.yaml manager-app .
+> helm install -n smartedge-apps -f values.override.yaml manager-app .

 ## Uninstalling the Manager App
 To uninstall/delete the `manager-app` deployment:

-> helm uninstall -n telemedicine manager-app
+> helm uninstall -n smartedge-apps manager-app

 ## Parameters